freeCodeCamp/guide/pages/docs/javascript/manipulate-javascript-objects/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Manipulate JavaScript Objects"
+title: "Manipulate JavaScript Objects"
+parent: "javascript"
 ---

 We can add properties to objects like this: